Gluing and cutting cube tiling codes in dimension six: Preliminary results

 and

 5. If $Q^{n-1}=\emptyset$, then $\ka C_V^{n+N}=U^1\cup\ldots \cup U^{n-1}$.
 Otherwise,

 and

-In a process of construction of equivalent codes $V,W$ we reach at some moment a point in which we know the whole code $V$ and only a portion of $W$, say $W_0$ (that is $W_0\sqsubseteq V$).
-Below (using Lemma \ref{index}) we show how to find the whole $W$.
+At some stage of the construction of equivalent codes $V,W$ we know the whole code $W$ and only a portion of $V$, let us denote it by $R$ (that is $R\sqsubseteq W$).
+Below, using Lemma \ref{index}, we show how to find the whole $V$.

 {\bf Algorithm} { {\sc FindSecondCode}}.

 {\it Input}.
 Polybox codes $W,R$ such that $R\sqsubseteq W$, $|R|<|W|$ and $\delta(W,R)\geq 5$.

 {\it Output}.
 The family $\ka V(W)$ of all codes $V$ which are equivalent to $W$, $R\subset V$ and $\Delta(V,W)\geq 5$.